HOME

 SHOP

-The American white oak (Quercus alba) is one of the most important wood types used for cask maturation of spirits such as whisky, bourbon, rum, and tequila.
-Its unique structure and chemical composition play a key role in shaping the aging process and the aromatic profile of the maturing distillates.
+American white oak (Quercus alba) is one of the most important wood species for aging premium spirits such as whisky, bourbon, rum, and tequila.
+Its unique wood grain and chemical composition play a crucial role in the maturation process and contribute to a distinctive flavor profile.

 CHARACTERISTICS OF AMERICAN WHITE OAK